All his young life, David Richards dreamed of starring in a nationally televised football game.

 Football is a team sport, after all.
 Breakout performances mean little when you’re on the losing end of a shellacking — and a shutout, no less.

-Richards has yet to watch the game replay since returning to Tucson on Sunday morning, and has yet to look up ESPN's highlights online.
-The Wildcats (3-1, 0-1 Pac-12) face 18th-ranked Oregon State on Saturday.
+Richards has yet to watch the game replay since returning to Tucson Sunday morning, and has yet to look up ESPN’s highlights online.
+The Wildcats (3-1 overall, 0-1 Pac-12) face 18th-ranked Oregon State Saturday.

 “I didn’t care about what I did or anything.
 I was just upset that we couldn’t capitalize more on the offensive side,” he said.
 “I was more upset that we got the loss than anything I did.”

-Still, coaches have liked what they've seen in the redshirt freshman.
+Still, coaches have liked what they’ve seen in the redshirt freshman.
 The 6-foot-4-inch, 203-pound Richards has thrived since moving from slot receiver to outside receiver last spring.
-He played well in training camp and caught two passes for 14 yards in the first three games.
+He played well in training camp, and caught two passes for 16 yards in the Wildcats’ first three games.

-When Terrence Miller injured his shoulder in a win over South Carolina State, Richards moved into the starting lineup.
-On Saturday, he proved to be a bright spot on an otherwise dreadful night.
+When Terrence Miller injured his shoulder in the UA’s nonconference win over South Carolina State, Richards moved into the starting ???against???.
+Saturday, he proved to be a bright spot on an otherwise dreadful night.

 Austin Hill knows the feeling.